Nasrulla10/AIML-Lab02/Readme.md

 ```
 10. Have a look at a specific summarization model available in HuggingFace - https://huggingface.co/EbanLee/kobart-summary-v3
-11. Run the summarization for this model given below
+11. Run the summarization for this model given below, here the Hugging Face open model will be downloaded to Google Colab and then it will be exectuted.
+Because of this it will take some time to run the model for the first time.

 ```
 from transformers import pipeline